 Students in the 4+1 MBA Program may maintain undergraduate merit based/academic scholarships during the 4th year and are eligible for undergraduate loans while designated as an undergraduate student in the fourth year (must maintain 12 undergraduate credit hours).
-During the fifth year, 4+1 MBA students are designated as graduate students and therefore eligible for graduate student loans.
+During the fifth year, 4+1 MBA students are designated as graduate students and therefore eligible for graduate student loans; undergraduate merit based/academic scholarships are no longer valid during the fifth year.

-Students wishing to apply for or needing more information on financial aid, please contact the Financial Aid Office at 910-893-1310 or financialaid@campbell.edu; or send requests to the Director of Financial Aid, P.O.
+Students wishing to apply for or needing more information on financial aid, please contact the Financial Aid Office at 910-893-1244 (voice), 910-407-1512 (text current students), sfs@campbell.edu; or send requests to the Director of Financial Aid, P.O.
 Box 36, Buies Creek, NC 27506.

 The School of Business does not offer scholarships for graduate students.

-Billing Procedure
+Billing Procedure & Bill Clearance